-3.1) Referring to the results of the angiogenic cytokine VEGF and its receptors VEGF-R1 and VEGF-R2: the level of placental VEGF decreased in mice that were not treated with PAI-1-DP as compared to W.T. as reported in the literature (51), whereas in the experimental mice who were treated with PAI-1-DP, the level of VEGF increased threefold compared to the untreated mice.
-According to these results we agree that PAI-1-DP causes an increase in the anticoagulant factor tPA, that activates the production of VEGF and increased angiogenesis of the blood vessels.
-When we investigated the level of VEGF-R1 receptor known also as Flt-1, a promotor of vasoconstriction, we saw a sharp decline in the level of the receptor in mice without treatment with PAI-1-DP; when the inhibitor was added there was an increase in the level of the receptor but not above the level in the W.T.
-VEGF-R2 receptor known as KDR or Flk-1, causing the secretion of NO and thereby inducing vasodilation, was seen to decrease in untreated mice compared to the W.T.
-Experimental mice that were treated with PAI-1-DP, showed an additional reduction in the level of this receptor.
-The results obtained with the receptor Flk-1 and Flt-1, in preeclamptic mice without treatment are in agreement with reports from the literature, because it is known that the level of the receptors for VEGF on the surface of the cells are altered in preeclampsia.
+Results of the angiogenic cytokine VEGF and its receptors VEGF-R1 and VEGF-R2

+The level of placental VEGF decreased in mice that were not treated with PAI-1-DP as compared to W.T. mice, as reported in the literature [51], whereas in the experimental mice that were treated with PAI-1-DP, the level of VEGF increased threefold compared to the untreated mice.
+According to these results, we agree that PAI-1-DP causes an increase in the anticoagulant factor tPA, which activates the production of VEGF and increased angiogenesis of the blood vessels.
+When we investigated the level of VEGF-R1 receptor, known also as Flt-1, a promotor of vasoconstriction, we saw a sharp decline in the level of the receptor in mice without treatment with PAI-1-DP; when the inhibitor was added, there was an increase in the level of the receptor but not above the level in the W.T. mice.

+The VEGF-R2 receptor, known as KDR or Flk-1, causes the secretion of NO and thereby induces vasodilation.
+This receptor was seen to decrease in untreated mice compared to the W.T. mice.
+Experimental mice that were treated with PAI-1-DP showed an additional reduction in the level of this receptor.
+The results obtained with the receptors Flk-1 and Flt-1 in preeclamptic mice without treatment are in agreement with reports from the literature; it is known that the level of the receptors for VEGF on the surface of the cells is altered in preeclampsia.
 For example, mRNA of Flt-1 is spliced to form sFlt-1.
 As a result of inadequate invasion of the cytotrophoblast cells into the maternal spiral arteries, an ischemic situation is created, leading to hypoxia and oxidative stress in the placenta.
 As a result, there is increased production of anti-angiogenic factor sFlt-1 that acts as a soluble receptor of VEGF or PLGF and functions as a regulator of VEGF and PLGF levels. sFlt-1 binds to VEGF or PLGF and competes for their binding to their membrane receptors.
-As a result, VEGF or PLGF binds to the soluble receptor, that promotes vasoconstriction; at the same time their level decreases in the placenta and they cannot carry out their biological functions.
-Because VEGF binds to a receptor that promotes vasoconstriction and cannot bind to the KDR receptor, this promotes vasodilation, the maternal blood vessels are in a state of hyper contraction leading to hypertension.
-As a result of the binding of PLGF or VEGF to sFlt-1, the angiogenic ability decreases in the placental vasculature or blood vessels in other organs such as the kidneys, brain and vascular dysfunction occurs, leading to hypertension causing damage to the organs themselves (28-31, 51).
+As a result, VEGF or PLGF binds to the soluble receptor that promotes vasoconstriction; at the same time, their level decreases in the placenta, and they cannot carry out their biological functions.
+Because VEGF binds to a receptor that promotes vasoconstriction and cannot bind to the KDR receptor that promotes vasodilation, the maternal blood vessels are in a state of hyper contraction leading to hypertension.
+As a result of the binding of PLGF or VEGF to sFlt-1, the angiogenic ability decreases in the placental vasculature or blood vessels in other organs such as the kidneys and brain; vascular dysfunction occurs, leading to hypertension and causing damage to the organs themselves [28–31, 51].

-When we investigated the mice that developed preeclampsia who were treated with PAI-1-DP, the results obtained were contrary to our hypothesis that PAI-1-DP will cause a decrease in the VEGF-R1 receptor that promotes vasoconstriction.
+When we investigated the mice that developed preeclampsia and were treated with PAI-1-DP, the results obtained were contrary to our hypothesis that PAI-1-DP would cause a decrease in the VEGF-R1 receptor that promotes vasoconstriction.
 Instead, the inhibitor caused an increase in its level.
 As for the receptor VEGF-R2 that promotes vasodilation, we hypothesized that its level would increase after treatment with inhibitor, but contrary to this, it decreased.